List of Marvel Legends Hasbro action figures: Epic Heroes (2013)

 This is the second series that does not include a Build-A-Figure since figures began to ship with Build-A-Figure pieces.
 Instead, each figure came with a display base, just like in the early series of Marvel Legends, though these bases included much less detail were identical.

 Marvel Retro

-The Vintage series mostly consists or retooled or repainted figures featuring older designs and packaging inspired by ToyBiz's Marvel Super Heroes and X-Men lines from the 1990s, as well as the action figures from cartoons like Spider-Man: The Animated Series, Fantastic Four: The Animated Series and Iron Man: The Animated Series.
+The Vintage series mostly consists of retooled or repainted figures featuring older designs and packaging inspired by ToyBiz's Marvel Super Heroes and X-Men lines from the 1990s, as well as the action figures from cartoons like Spider-Man: The Animated Series, Fantastic Four: The Animated Series and Iron Man: The Animated Series.
 However, some of the figures in the line are indeed new.

 Fan Channel exclusive Retro figures

 Deluxe

 Figures at a higher price point that are larger or come with additional accessories.

 Single releases

 Figures released without a Build-a-Figure piece that are not included in waves or as retail exclusives.